 Challenge: Trade show crates containing heavy machinery getting dropped on the side and cause serious damages to the display items.

 Solution: Adhere damage indicators to the outside of the container.
-Have trade show staff keep tip-n-tells on hand and when one is triggered, replace it at the show before the next carrier tales the crate.
+Have trade show staff keep tip-n-tells on hand and when one is triggered, replace it at the show before the next carrier takes the crate.
 This is a great way to prove when damage occurred to trade show shipping cases.
 Follow Skyline's 5 steps to photographing your trade show crates to expedite damage claims.

 The Stolen Stuff